jakewies/react-buttondown/README.md

 ### Contributing

-This is a quick component I built for myself.
-I can definitely see a more robust solution that could involve less components and more hooks so the user can "bring their own form".
-That would be ideal next steps, along with a better solution for styling.
+This is a quick library I built for myself.
+I can definitely see a more robust solution, but for now it works for me.
+If others start using it and have concerns / feature requests please feel free to ask away!
+I will do my best to keep my changes documented in the meantime.